A port-wine stain is a type of birthmark.

 Port-wine stains (also known as nevus flammeus) can be anywhere

-on the body but most commonly are found on the face, neck, scalp, arms, or legs.
-They
+on the body, but most commonly are on the face, neck, scalp, arms, or legs.
+They can

-can be any size, and usually grow in proportion with a child.
+be any size, and usually grow in proportion as a child grows.

-They often change in texture over time, too — early on, they're smooth and
+They often change in texture over time too.
+Early on, they're smooth and flat,